How does Serrapeptase work?

 Serrapeptase helps with pain relief by reducing bradykinin, when bradykinin is released into the system it induces pain so Serrapeptase works by inhibiting bradykinin from being released.

-It’s important to point out that even though it dissolves dead tissue it doesn’t cause any harm to living tissue; it may be helpful in reducing Atherosclerotic plaque without causing any harm to the arteries.
+One important point in the answer to how does Serrapeptase that I would like to bring to your attention is the fact even though it dissolves dead tissue it doesn’t cause any harm to living tissue; it may be helpful in reducing Atherosclerotic plaque without causing any harm to the arteries.

 Serrapeptase for fibroids